 In recent 40 years, III has taken part in planning and promoting public policies related to information industry.
 It has contributed to the pioneer research and development in information and communication technology, the deepening and broadening of information applications,the training and education of talents in this field and the participation in building infrastructure for national information technology.
 III’s achievements have been widely recognized.
 In recent years, following the rapid changes in the global environment, III has modified its objectives and missions as follows:

-To increase innovative applications of information technology and to facilitate the development of knowledge-based economy
+To increase innovative applications of ICT technology and to facilitate the development of digital economy.

 - The Think Tank for Digital Country Development.

 - The Organization for the Research and Development of Digital Economy, Industrialization, and Talent Cultivation.

 - The Platform with National Level Resources Associated with Digital Innovation and Entrepreneurship.